TiDeane/Cloud-Resume-backend/README.md

 - `__tests__` - Unit tests for the application code.
 - `template.yaml` - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions, an API Gateway API, and a Amazon DynamoDB table.
+The application uses several AWS resources, including Lambda functions, an API Gateway and a DynamoDB table.
+SAM leverages CloudFormation for automatic deployment of AWS services.
 These resources are defined in the `template.yaml` file in this project.

 The website's frontend source code is [here](https://github.com/TiDeane/Cloud-Resume-frontend).